Bullfighting: Catalonia

 On 18 December 2009, the parliament of Catalonia, one of Spain's seventeen Autonomous Communities, approved by majority the preparation of a law to ban bullfighting in Catalonia, as a response to a popular initiative against bullfighting that gathered more than 180,000 signatures.
 On 28 July 2010, with the two main parties allowing their members a free vote, the ban was passed 68 to 55, with 9 abstentions.
 This meant Catalonia became the second Community of Spain (first was Canary Islands in 1991), and the first on the mainland, to ban bullfighting.
 The ban took effect on 1 January 2012, and affected only the one remaining functioning Catalan bullring, the Plaza de toros Monumental de Barcelona.
 It did not affect the correbous, a traditional game of the Ebro area (south of Catalonia) where lighted flares are attached to a bull's horns.
 The correbous are seen mainly in the municipalities in the south of Tarragona, with the exceptions of a few other towns in other provinces of Catalonia.
 The name correbous is essentially Catalan and Valencian; in other parts of Spain they have other names.

 A movement emerged to revoke the ban in the Spanish congress, citing the value of bullfighting as "cultural heritage".
 The proposal was backed by the majority of parliamentarians in 2013.

 In October 2016 the Spanish Constitutional Court ruled that the regional Catalan Parliament had no competence to ban any kind of spectacle that is legal in Spain.

 Galicia

-In Galicia, bullfighting has been banned in many cities by the local governments.
-Bullfighting has never had an important following in the region.
+In Galicia, bullfighting has never had an important following.
+Galicia, Better Without Bullfights is an anti-bullfighting organization founded in 2008, aiming to eliminate the few bullfights that still occur in the region.
+According to a Gallup poll, 86% of Galicians reject or dislike bullfighting, representing one of the highest rates of opposition to bullfighting in Spain.
+As of 2018, 19 Galician municipalities have joined the Rede de Municipios Galegos pola Abolición, while the provinces of A Coruña and Pontevedra (in total 155 municipalities) abolished subsidies for bullfighting activities.